salcedoe/MtMdocs/docs/imageProcessing/ImageEnhancement.md

 ![img-name](images/moon2_complement_hist.png){ width="550"}

 >Notice how the histograms for the two images are mirrored horizontally.
 Also notice that the colormap is the same for both images.
 Here, the actual pixel intensities of the image change, not the colormap.
-To emphasize the reflected shapes of the histograms, we cropped the y-axis and expanded the x-axis using **`xlim`** and **`ylim`**
+To emphasize the reflected shapes of the histograms, we cropped the y-axis and expanded the x-axis using **`xlim`** and **`ylim`**.

 ## Neighborhood / Block Processing